Tips on spending money in the Land of Four Seasons

 International Payments

-For UK clients: International Payments are provided by HiFX Europe Limited.
-HiFX is authorised by the Financial Conduct Authority under the Payment Services Regulations 2017 (firm reference number: 462444), for the provision of payment services.
-HiFX is a limited company registered in England and Wales (company number: 3517451).
+For UK clients: International Payments at John Lewis Money and John Lewis Finance is provided by HiFX Europe Limited.
+HiFX is authorised by the Financial Conduct Authority under the Payment Services Regulations 2017, registration 462444, for the provision of payment services.
+HiFX is a limited company registered in England and Wales.
+Registered number: 3517451.
 Registered office: Maxis 1, Western Road, Bracknell, Berkshire, RG12 1RT.

-For EEA clients: International Payments are provided by XE Europe B.V..
-XE Europe B.V. is authorised by the Dutch Central Bank (De Nederlandsche Bank) under the Payment Services Directive II (licence number R149006) for the provision of payment services.
-XE Europe B.V. is a limited company registered in The Netherlands (company number: 72587873).
-Registered office: Rozengracht 12,1, 1016NB Amsterdam, The Netherlands.
+For EEA clients: International Payments at John Lewis Money and John Lewis Finance is provided by XE Europe B.V..
+XE Europe B.V. is authorised by the Dutch Central Bank (De Nederlandsche Bank) under the Payment Services Directive II, licence number R149006 for the provision of payment services.
+XE Europe B.V. is a limited company registered in The Netherlands with company no. 72587873, and registered office at Rozengracht 12,1, 1016NB Amsterdam, The Netherlands.

 Copyright © John Lewis plc 2001 - 2024